ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## ShinyApps limits
 - manage shiny hours carefully.
 Archive any apps you don't need.
 Set the Instance Idle Timeout for a short period, particularly during your testing.
 Stop the app in the shiny console when you finish a testing session.
+- size of an application deployed using `deployApp` is limited to [100MB](http://www.rstudio.com/faq-items/load-data-apps-shinyapps-io/).

 ## Time management and deadlines